Measurement of Kaon Directed Flow in Au+Au Collisions in the High Baryon Density Region: Introduction

-The goal of the Beam Energy Scan (BES) program at the Relativistic Heavy Ion Collider (RHIC) is to study the phase diagram of nuclear matter, which is governed by Quantum Chromodynamics (QCD) over a wide range of temperature and baryon density~\cite{Bzdak:2019pkr}.
-In the BES program, a Fixed Target (FXT) mode, implemented at the Solenoidal Tracker at RHIC (STAR), extends the coverage to the high baryon density region, the corresponding baryonic chemical potential $\mu_\text{B} \approx 720$ MeV, allowing a much wider region to be studied in the QCD phase diagram~\cite{Luo:2020pef, Chen:2024aom}.
-In the high baryon density region, at collision energies of $\sqrt{s_{\text{NN}}} \lesssim 10$ GeV where hadronic interactions dominate~\cite{STAR:2021yiu}, strange hadrons (e.g., kaons) produced via associate production, $N+N \rightarrow K+\Lambda+N$, serve as sensitive probes for the Equation of State (EoS) of the medium~\cite{Randrup:2006nr, STAR:2019bjj}.
+The goal of the Beam Energy Scan (BES) program at the Relativistic Heavy Ion Collider (RHIC) is to study, over a wide range of temperature and baryon density, the phase diagram of nuclear matter, which is governed by Quantum Chromodynamics (QCD)~\cite{Bzdak:2019pkr}.
+In the BES program, the Fixed Target (FXT) mode of the Solenoidal Tracker at RHIC (STAR) extends the coverage to the high baryon density region, corresponding to a baryon chemical potential ($\mu_\text{B}$) of about 630–720 MeV in this analysis, thus allowing access to a much wider region of the QCD phase diagram~\cite{Luo:2020pef, Chen:2024aom}.
+In the high baryon density region, such as at the collision energy of $\sqrt{s_{\text{NN}}} = 3$ GeV where hadronic interactions dominate~\cite{STAR:2021yiu}, strange hadrons (e.g., kaons) produced via associated production ($N+N \rightarrow K+\Lambda+N$) serve as sensitive probes for the Equation of State (EoS) of the medium~\cite{Randrup:2006nr, STAR:2019bjj}.
 Studying the nature of the interactions, particularly those which involve strange particles, is important for understanding the collision dynamics and extracting the EoS information in heavy-ion collisions and compact stars~\cite{Brown:1993jz,Glendenning:1997ak, Lonardoni:2014bwa, Gerstung:2020ktv}.
+Among the various observables, the directed flow ($v_{1}$) is particularly sensitive to the equation of state (EoS), as its magnitude and sign reflect the early pressure gradients of the medium~\cite{Danielewicz:2002pu}.
+Therefore, precise $v_{1}$ measurements can provide stringent constraints on the EoS and may reveal its possible softening associated with a phase transition.
 Driven by the early pressure gradient, the anisotropic flow of strange hadrons provides an ideal tool for studying the QCD phase structure.

+The directed flow $v_1$ is the first harmonic coefficient of the Fourier expansion of the azimuthal distribution of emitted particles with respect to the reaction plane, which can be written as~\cite{Poskanzer:1998yz}: